-Abnormal bleeding from the vagina and other symptoms may be caused by uterine sarcoma.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Abnormal bleeding from the vagina and other signs and symptoms may be caused by uterine sarcoma or by other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the uterus are used to detect (find) and diagnose uterine sarcoma.

 The following tests and procedures may be used:

 - Physical exam and history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient's health habits and past illnesses and treatments will also be taken.

 Pelvic exam: An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
 The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and the other hand is placed over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
 A speculum is also inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
 A Pap test or Pap smear of the cervix is usually done.
 The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.

 Pelvic exam.
 A doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and presses on the lower abdomen with the other hand.
 This is done to feel the size, shape, and position of the uterus and ovaries.
 The vagina, cervix, fallopian tubes, and rectum are also checked.